(CNN)Here's a look at the life of Venezuelan President Nicolás Maduro.

 Maduro campaigned for Hugo Chavez's release from prison for the 1992 attempted coup to overthrow President Carlos Andres Perez.

-After Chavez's release, Maduro helps him to found the political party Fifth Republic Movement.
+After Chavez's release, Maduro helped him found the political party Fifth Republic Movement.

 1999 - Maduro is elected to the National Constituent Assembly, the body convened to draft a new constitution.